SIPPO LAKE PARKPerry Dr., 12th St. NW, and Genoa Ave. in Perry Twp.

 The Stark County Park District and Stark County District Library-Perry Sippo Branch share more than a building.
 Staff members work together daily to demonstrate a commitment to education, the environment, community outreach, and stewardship of financial resources that make this partnership unique.
 Portions of the facility are available to the community, including three banquet and meeting rooms and a Video Conference Center, visit www.StarkPartyHall.com for rental information, photos, and availability.

-The Sanders Wildlife Rehabilitation Center and the Public Safety/Operations departments are located at the Genoa Avenue entrance (798 and 800 Genoa Ave.
+The Public Safety/Operations department is located at the Genoa Ave. entrance (798 Genoa Ave.
 NW, Massillon, 44646).

 Sippo Lake Fishing Map